olebole/irafdoc/doc/immatch.imcombine.rst

   As an example, consider combining 10 images of size 1000x1000 with offsets of 0, 1, ..., 9 along the first dimension.
 Because of the offsets the full output size is 1010x1000.
-To output only the region [1:100,101:200] of this full size the parameter value would be the string <tt>"1 100 101 200"</tt>.
+To output only the region [1:100,101:200] of this full size the parameter value would be the string <span style="font-family: monospace;">"1 100 101 200"</span>.
-  Note that if the value was just <tt>"1 100"</tt> then the output region would be [1:100,1:1000].
+  Note that if the value was just <span style="font-family: monospace;">"1 100"</span> then the output region would be [1:100,1:1000].
   </p>
   <p>